raleel/cfi-srd-pt/0007_Game_System.md

 #### Heroic Last Actions

 In special cases where key characters receive a Major Wound, the Games Master might allow a heroic last Action - such as spitting out one last spell, attempting to cut down their slayer, crawling away to hide, or trying to tourniquet their own wound.
 They must have working limbs applicable to the Action and burn a Luck Point.
-They get a single opportunity to attempt their Action, and then immediately collapse into unconsciousness, and probable death.
+They get a Cantole opportunity to attempt their Action, and then immediately collapse into unconsciousness, and probable death.

 ---
-## Healing from Injury
+## Cura from Injury

-Natural healing from wounds and injuries is based on the character's Healing Rate.
-The Healing Rate dictates how many Hit Points are recovered in a location over a period of time dependent on the injury's nature:
+Natural Cura from wounds and injuries is based on the character's Cura Rate.
+The Cura Rate dictates how many Hit Points are recovered in a location over a period of time dependent on the injury's nature:

 - Minor Wounds: Days
 - Serious Wounds: Weeks
 - Major Wounds: Months

-Thus, a character with a Healing Rate of 3 who suffers damage taking him to –3 in a Hit Location, a Serious Wound, will heal naturally at a rate of 3 Hit Points per week until his wound goes above zero, and then heal 3 Hit Points per day until fully recovered.
+Thus, a character with a Cura Rate of 3 who suffers damage taking him to –3 in a Hit Location, a Serious Wound, will heal naturally at a rate of 3 Hit Points per week until his wound goes above zero, and then heal 3 Hit Points per day until fully recovered.

-There are certain restrictions on natural healing:
+There are certain restrictions on natural Cura:

-- The healing character cannot engage in strenuous activity: otherwise, the Healing Rate is reduced by 1d3.
+- The Cura character cannot engage in strenuous activity: otherwise, the Cura Rate is reduced by 1d3.
 Thus, a character recovering from even a Minor Wound could find his progress halted if they decide to engage in any physical tasks that might exacerbate the injuries.
-- Natural healing will not begin to heal a Major Wound until the victim has been treated with a successful use of the [Healing](0005_Skills.md?id=healing-intpow) skill, or the casting of one of the Cure Wounds spells.
-Non-dismembering Major Wounds which are not treated within a number of days equal to one twentieth of the Healing skill become maimed, permanently reducing the Hit Points of the location.
+- Natural Cura will not begin to heal a Major Wound until the victim has been treated with a successful use of the [Cura](0005_Skills.md?id=Cura-intpow) skill, or the casting of one of the Cure Wounds spells.
+Non-dismembering Major Wounds which are not treated within a number of days equal to one twentieth of the Cura skill become maimed, permanently reducing the Hit Points of the location.

-### Magical Healing
+### Magical Cura

 Some magic can heal the wounds suffered by a victim.
 Yet there are specific restrictions as to what level of wound can be treated by each spell.
 For example, the Divine magic spell Cure Minor Wounds is most effective on Minor Wounds, as its name implies, whereas the spell Cure Serious Wounds is most effective on both Minor and Serious Wounds.
 Only the most powerful of magic can instantly reverse the traumatic injuries of a Major Wound.

-No matter how petty the healing spell, its application is always enough to stabilize any type of wound, preventing bleeding and immediate death even if it does not actually cure the underlying injury.
+No matter how petty the Cura spell, its application is always enough to stabilize any type of wound, preventing bleeding and immediate death even if it does not actually cure the underlying injury.
 Note that this only applies to gross physical trauma, not to conditions brought about by suffocation, poison, and the like.

 ---
 ## Luck Points